munchou/advent_of_code_2023/README.md

 # Advent of Code 2023

-DAY 01: OK
+DAY 01: PART 1 OK | PART 2 OK

-DAY 02: OK
+DAY 02: PART 1 OK | PART 2 OK

-DAY 03: STUCK AT PART 1 (can't figure what numbers my program skips, so the total is too low, works with the sample, though.)
+DAY 03: STUCK AT PART 1 T_T
+Can't figure what numbers my program skips, so the total is too low, works with the sample, though.
+Will try again another time, when I have some free time for that.

-DAY 04: OK
+DAY 04: PART 1 OK | PART 2 OK

 DAY 05: PART 1 OK

-DAY 06: -
+DAY 06: PART 1 OK | PART 2 OK

 DAY 07: -